 Chapter 3: THE END – PORTO & DOURO VALLEY

-The next location will excite the Harry Potter fans amongst you!
-The Livraria Lello bookshop of Porto is so epic it was the inspiration for the Hogwarts Library, although we don’t feel the set designers did it justice.
-You won’t want to leave the vanilla-scented old-book aisles, illuminated by an epic stained glass ceiling and even more impressive crimson staircase.
+The Livraria Lello bookshop of Porto is so epic, that it is considered one of the most beautiful bookshops in the world.
+The neo-gothic façade reminds us of something out of Harry Potter, which kids, young and old, are sure to appreciate.
+You won’t want to leave the vanilla-scented old-book aisles, illuminated by an incredible stained glass ceiling and even more impressive crimson staircase.
 After a day in Porto, you head to the Douro Valley, rowing your way along the peaceful Douro River in canoes, taking a dip where it suits.
 Kids can be kept busy with crafts and theatre activities before regrouping for lunch followed by port wine tasting at one of the Douro’s finest vineyards, the Quinta do Bomfim.

 Say goodbye to the Portuguese nature at its finest along the Paiva walkways embracing the Paiva River and 8km of breathtakingly natural beauty.
 There’s no better sign off than this – a journey through biology, geology, and archaeology that will remain, in the heart, soul and memories of all who are lucky to experience it.
 Enjoy an exclusive final family dinner at the chef’s table for a unique and personalized gastronomic experience of six or nine dishes.
 Pack your bags and head off to Porto airport to take your stories of fairy-tale castles, pristine beaches and unprecedented experiences with you.